halseth/elftrace/docs/zk_verifier.md

 final root[32408382]=304bf600142a48a004781316c62c809429bb4cc4bc9315c82262b27f043f9f50
 ```

-Which is the final merkle root committing to the executional trace.
+which is the final merkle root committing to the executional trace.
 When using
 MATT as a way of writing on-chain smart contracts, this is what the runner of
 the smart contract will have to put on-chain together with the inputs to the
 contract (in this case that is the ZK proof).
 If the computation was done